 The Partnership is currently working on the development of a model to identify locations, on a parcel-level, of potential restoration projects to increase habitat patches and, therefore, restore habitat connectivity.

-When the Fish Passage Initiative began in 1998, a total of 1,859 miles of all the rivers and streams in Connecticut were potentially passable.
+When the Fish Passage Initiative began in 1998, a total of 1,858 miles of all the rivers and streams in Connecticut were potentially passable.
 This represents the total river and stream mileage known/thought to have supported anadromous fish at some point in history.
-In 1998, 59 percent of all rivers and streams in which fish could swim upstream were passable.
-As of 2024, 83 percent of potentially passable river miles were reconnected.
-Since 1998, we have restored 448 river miles, constituting a 24 percent increase.
+Since 1998, the LIS Partnership with its partners have restored 475 river and stream miles.
+As of 2025, 84 percent of potentially passable river and stream miles are connected.

 Improving habitat connectivity— the degree to which the landscape facilitates fish and wildlife movement between different habitat or resource patches—is relatively straightforward within streams compared to terrestrial habitats.
 When an obstruction to the passage of fish is removed, or even when the flow of water is improved, connectivity increases.